-A highly-diverse country, Canada with citizens varying from a plethora of cultures and origins, should have a fundamental right to access health services with no barrier in language.
+A highly diverse country, Canada, with citizens from many cultures and origins, should have a fundamental right to access health services with no language barrier1.

-This huge investment is passed through the Official Languages Health Program (OLHP) based and located in Northern Ontario.
+This huge investment is passed through the Official Languages Health Program (OLHP), which is based and located in Northern Ontario.

 This article will give you brief info on the details and implications of this investment.